icp4a/bai-emitter-samples/README.md

 3. Edit the Kafka security properties file, example:
   [kafka-security.properties](./src/test/resources/confluent/KafkaAvroProducer.properties)
 4. Compile the sample: `./gradlew clean jar`
 5. Run the sample: `bin/run-confluent-sample`.
-This produces an output similar to [this example output](#example-output)
+The output is similar to [this example output](#example-output)
 6. To verify that the event sent with the sample is processed by Business Automation Insights, check that the Elasticsearch index `generic-schema` is created, for example: